unisonweb/unison/docs/codebase-editor-design.markdown

 Release.toBranch :: Release -> Branch
 Release.toBranch = ... -- trivial, just promoting a to `Causal (Conflicted a)`

--- common workflow - grabbing a release, and applying it to a branch you -- have in progress
+-- common workflow - grabbing a release, then applying it to a branch you -- have in progress
+-- todo: do you want to republish the names for releases you are merging in?
+-- I'm guessing yeah, but perhaps under a prefix, and perhaps just for the -- subset of functions you are actually using in your branch...
+-- or perhaps you do this pruning when you go to do a release
 ```

+A couple notes:

+* The `Typing` indicates whether the replacement `Code` is the same type as the old `Code`, a subtype of it, or a different type.
+This is useful for knowing how far we can automatically changes in a `Branch`.
+* The `Edit` type produces a `Conflict` when merged, though with more structured edits (*e.g.*, in the case of the `SwapArguments` data constructor), even more could be done here.

 Here's the `Causal` type, which is used above in `Branch`: